 Users enroll devices.
 Users who have had a policy applied to them are prompted to enroll their devices when they try to access Office 365 data (by using their email client, for example).

-I’m trying to set up MDM for Office 365.
-Office 365 Service Health has been showing “provisioning” for a while.
-It seems stuck.
+I’m trying to set up MDM but it seems stuck.
+The Office 365 Service Health has been showing “provisioning” for a while.
 What can I do?

 It may take some time to get the service ready for you.
 When provisioning is complete, you'll see the Mobile Device Management for Office 365 page.
 If you've waited 24 hours and the status is still Provisioning, please contact Support and we'll help figure out what the issue is.